 I am the 2019-20 Ambrose Monell Foundation Fellow in Technology and Democracy at the Jefferson Scholars Foundation.
 I spent last summer as a research intern at the Social Media Collective at Microsoft Research--New England, where I researched the development of counterfeit deterrence systems.
 Previously, I was a 2018-19 Edmond J. Safra Graduate Fellow in Ethics, a Lemelson Center Fellow at the Smithsonian Institute, and an affiliate of the Berkman Klein Center for Internet and Society.

 Throughout my graduate career, I served as a teaching fellow for courses on digital technology and culture, science and law in the US, and science and religion; supervised undergradaute theses on digital technologies and innovation, history of virtual reality, and the quatification of political science; and co-taught a short graduate seminar on global crisis and science fiction.
-I serve on the board of the Center for Black, Brown, and Queer Studies.

 Before joining the History of Science department at Harvard, I completed a MSc in Social Science of the Internet at the Oxford Internet Institute, where my thesis examined the social and material infrastructure of Bitcoin.
 That work served as the basis for a co-authored article recently published in New Media & Society.
 While studying at the OII, I also pursued projects on urban digital geography and mobile technology.
 I hold a BA in Social Studies with a secondary in Computer Science from Harvard College.
 Before coming to the US, I spent two very rainy but formative years at Red Cross Nordic United World College in Flekke, Norway.